osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 On the edit screen for a collection, you will see the following fields:

   - **Title**: the title of the collection
-  - **Short Description**: a summary of the collection’s contents that will show in the teaser
   - **Introduction**: text that will appear before the collection items
   - **Items**: the pieces of content in the collection
     - To add a piece of content, click “Add Collection Item.”
 Then click the “Select” button to open the content browser and select the piece of content.